bdtinc/maskcam/README.md

 These port mappings are why we use `docker run ...  -p 1883:1883 -p 8080:8080 -p 8554:8554 ...` with the run command.
 Remember that all the ports can be overriden using environment variables, as described in the [previous section](#setting-device-configuration-parameters).
 Other ports like `udp-port-*` are not intended to be accessible from outside the container, they are used for communication between the inference process and the streaming and file-saving processes.

 #### Other Errors
 Sometimes after restarting the process or the whole docker container many times, some GPU resources can get stuck and cause unexpected errors.
 If that's the case, try rebooting the device and running the container again.
-If you find that the container fails systematically after running some sequence, please don't hesitate to report an Issue with the relevant context and we'll try to reproduce and fix it.
+If you find that the container fails systematically after running some sequence, please don't hesitate to [report an Issue](https://github.com/bdtinc/maskcam/issues) with the relevant context and we'll try to reproduce and fix it.

 ## MQTT Server Setup
 ### Running the MQTT Broker and Web Server
 MaskCam is intended to be set up with a web server that stores mask detection statistics and allows users to remotely interact with the device.
-We've created a server [(maskcam/server)](maskcam/server) that receives statistics from the device, stores them in a database, and has a web-based GUI frontend to display them.
+We've created a [server](server/) that receives statistics from the device, stores them in a database, and has a web-based GUI frontend to display them.
 A screenshot of the frontend for an example device is shown below.

 <p align="center">
   <img src="/docs/imgs/maskcam-frontend1.png">
 </p>

-You can test out and explore this functionality by building a server on another PC on your local network and pointing your Jetson Nano MaskCam device to it.
+You can test out and explore this functionality by starting the server on a PC on your local network and pointing your Jetson Nano MaskCam device to it.
 This section gives instructions on how to do so.
 The MQTT broker and web server can be built and run on a Linux or OSX machine; we've tested it on Ubuntu 18.04LTS and OSX Big Sur.

 The server consists of a couple docker containers, that run together using [docker-compose](https://docs.docker.com/compose/install/).
 Install docker-compose on your machine by following the [installation instructions for your platform](https://docs.docker.com/compose/install/) before continuing.
 All other necessary packages and libraries will be automatically installed when you set up the containers in the next steps.